gab3mioni/qb-target/README.md

 # qb-target

-baseado no target do NoPixel
+Baseado no target do No Pixel.

+Based on the No Pixel target.